rackerlabs/technical-blog/content/blog/2020/2020-11-02-introducing-role-based-access-control-on-objectrocket/index.md

 authorIsRacker: true
 categories:
     - General
-metaTitle: "Introducing role based access control on objectrocket"
+metaTitle: "Introducing role-based access control on ObjectRocket"
-metaDescription: "."
+metaDescription: "When it comes to SaaS offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
+The clear solution is Role-Based Access Control (RBAC) and we’ve enabled RBAC features on our brand new hosting platform."
-ogTitle: "Introducing role based access control on objectrocket"
+ogTitle: "Introducing role-based access control on ObjectRocket"
-ogDescription: "."
+ogDescription: "When it comes to SaaS offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
+The clear solution is Role-Based Access Control (RBAC) and we’ve enabled RBAC features on our brand new hosting platform."
 slug: "introducing-role-based-access-control-on-objectrocket"

 ---
 *Originally published on September 25, 2019, at ObjectRocket.com/blog*

 Sharing logins is lame.
-It’s a necessary evil however and there are some scenarios where you just have to.
+It’s a necessary evil, however, and there are some scenarios where you just have to.
-When it comes to SaaS offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
-The clear solution is Role-Based Access Control (RBAC) and today we’re enabling RBAC features on our brand new hosting platform.
+When it comes to Software-as-a-service (SaaS) offerings, it can be a real challenge as teams get larger and you don’t want to give everyone full control.
+The clear solution is Role-Based Access Control (RBAC), and we’ve enabled RBAC features on our hosting platform.

 <!--more-->

-### What is Role-Based Access Control
+### What is RBAC?

 There are lots of definitions for RBAC, but the National Institute of Standards and Technology (NIST) offers a pretty succinct definition: